aaronzr/2022-Chia1/product/ideas.md

 --- | ---
 Artist receives revenue directly, like selling an album at a gig | Difficult to educate musicians, convince them to try _yet another_ platform
 Fans can become stakeholders in the music they love; new form of engagement and ownership | Expect pushback from established music industry, e.g. ultimatums directed at artists
-Stakeholder fans have incentive to promote the music, giving artists "word-of-mouth" advertising | Small artists can sell the royalty share _itself_, receive cash-in-hand rather than waiting for royalty checks |
+Stakeholder fans have incentive to promote the music, giving artists "word-of-mouth" advertising | Compete with existing music blockchains, e.g. Audius
+Small artists can sell the royalty share _itself_, receive cash-in-hand rather than waiting for royalty checks | Not directly relevant to Chia's environmentalism

+### FAQ

+**Should we stream or not?**
+I think we should begin by NOT streaming and just acting in place of record labels, PROs, and distributors.
+This will allow our clients, the artists, to have the advantage of visibility on a large platform like Spotify while still saving money by using our service.
+Later on, if there's demand for it from artists, we could look into rolling the streaming service into our blockchain solution like Audius has done; by that time, we will have gained traction and will have some artists to promote us.

+Alternatively, we could look into partnering with a streaming service where artists already keep most of the revenue, like Bandcamp.
+However, this leaves behind the huge market share of streams held by tech companies (Spotify, Apple, Google, Amazon), so I think it would be best to interface with the big players first.

+**How will we compete with Audius, Sound, etc.?**